hannorein/starsounds/README.md

 Jupyter notebook extension which adds beeping sounds to your notebook.

-##Installation
+## Installation

-Download, the install with
+Download.
+Then install with

     jupyter nbextension install [path to starsounds]
     jupyter nbextension enable starsounds/main

+You need to push the volume button in the notebook toolbar to enable the sounds.

 ## Author